 It should keep you warm on a windy day, but you fancied taking a layer off there’s enough room for a layer underneath.

-There’s loads to love about this smart upland hunting jacket from Beretta.
+There’s loads to love about this one from Beretta.

 Unlike it’s polyester style counterparts, it’s a lot more lightweight and breathable – and more importantly, less bulky and therefore a lot less likely to get in your way when it comes time to shoot.